 In beekeeping, you use the tools you have.
 This season, one of our colonies was using a warped box that allowed for access at the top of the hive.
 We taped it closed but bees got stuck in the tape.
 Yes, we should have put mesh over it, but it wasn’t the end of the world and the bees seemed to prefer this access point.
 The top access was used 90% of the time.

 Once the dandelions bloomed, we were able to remove feeders and the warped box went back into the storage.
 The foragers were instantly flustered when they returned to the hive.
+Their entrance was GONE and they were unsure what to do.
 But a few bees figured it out.

-They dropped to the landing board and started scenting to their sisters.
+They dropped to the landing board and started scenting to their sisters (bees raise their butts and fan their wings furiously to send their scent to their sisters.)
 Like clockwork, the returning bees followed their sisters and began using the lower entrance.
 More girls joined in the scenting.